How Do I Begin the Special Education Process in my Public School?

 - Substantially separate classrooms (self-contained) serve students who require a highly modified curriculum in separate classrooms rather than in general education programs.

-- Inclusion classrooms serve students with special needs that are able to access the standard preschool curriculum with minor accommodations.
+- Inclusion classrooms serve students with special needs that are able to access the standard curriculum with minor accommodations.

 - Specialist Assessment(s): An assessment in all areas related to a suspected disability.